Pavel-Hrdina/Zettlkasten/Journal/2023-Sep-22 - Daily Stoic Reflection.md

 ### The Gravestone Method

 > [!quote]
 > What do you want to be written on your tombstone?
 What about what your friends will say about you at your funeral.
 We are dying every day.
-Take it further thinks about what will people remember you for, think about what would you left behind, think about what will will you pass on.
+Take it further thinks about what will people remember you for, think about what would you left behind, think about what will you pass on.

+When I die, I want my tombstone to say: "Give me liberty or death.".
+The people should say that I was kind and that I helped them in life to overcome their challenges, and that I was the one who helped them at their lowest.
+I want to be remembered.
+When I die, I want my parents to already be dead, so they won't suffer my death.
+If I'd die right now, I would be remembered for my happiness, my feeling and my potential.

 ## A VIEW FROM ABOVE